RikieriSartor/react-github-compare/readme.md

 yarn -v
 ```

-If everything is ok, you will see a message with the node version installed, something like *v11.9.0* for Node and *1.13.0* for Yarn.
+If everything is ok, you will see a message with the version installed, something like *v11.9.0* for Node and *1.13.0* for Yarn.
 For more details about this guys, please check these links.

 * [NodeJS](https://nodejs.org/)
 * [Yarn](https://yarnpkg.com)

 ### Cloning and Running

-Just clone this repo in some directory in your machine, go to the cloned repo and run the command yarn to up all dependencies of the project.
-Before it, just run the command yarn start.
+Just clone this repo in some directory on your machine, go to the cloned repo and run the command yarn to update and install all dependencies of the project, after it, just run the command yarn start.

 Something like this 😄